Individual Therapy for Adults, Young Adults,

 Midlife is often called the “sandwich generation” for good reason.
 You may be balancing the demands of career, family, aging parents, and personal well-being all at once.
 It’s a season full of transitions and responsibilities, and while it can be deeply meaningful, it can also feel overwhelming.
 Many people in this stage feel stretched thin—constantly taking care of others, while wondering when there will be space to take care of themselves.

-We also know this generation often grew up with the belief that you’re supposed to “push through” or “handle it on your own.”
+This generation often grew up with the belief that you’re supposed to “push through” or “handle it on your own.”
 That mindset can make it hard to ask for support, even when stress, burnout, or loneliness are taking a toll.
 Therapy offers a chance to pause, breathe, and sort through it all with someone in your corner.

 • Balancing work, family, and personal needs